A great agency will establish a detailed brief with you before starting on your project.

 You know you need a good website, but you may need guidance on the end goals, technical aspects, and how best to achieve them.
 For businesses of all sizes, websites are generally a large investment and require serious thought and careful planning.

 So, when writing a website brief, follow our 17 tips below.

 1. The Brief Summary

-Before you pick up the phone to an agency, it is good to have the following information to hand.
-An agency worth their salt will be asking most of these questions on their initial conversation.
+Do you have a starting point?
+Before you pick up the phone to discuss your website project, it is good to have the following information to hand.

 - Give us five words to describe your company